 As an international food company and a pioneer in sustainability, reducing food waste is important to Paulig.
-Paulig’s sustainability programme is based on the UN Sustainable Development Goals.
+Paulig’s is based on the UN Sustainable Development Goals.
 As part of this comprehensive programme, Paulig wants to cut food waste in half across their value chain by 2030.

 Food loss and waste is generated throughout the value chain, from growing raw materials to food production and consumption.

 A study by Paulig and the University of Helsinki examines the generation of food loss early in Paulig’s supply chain and helps identify ways to reduce food loss in the raw materials production chain.
 The study helps Paulig better understand which product categories and raw materials have the highest impact and how to reduce food loss in the countries of origin.
-This study commissioned by Paulig also helps other food producers in the future.
+This commissioned by Paulig also helps other food producers in the future.